Avoiding the Health Cliff: The New Science of Strength, Energy & Longevity After 60

 As Dr Huberman says, “Your brain and body thrive on consistency.”
 Daily movement, balanced meals and strong relationships create the foundation for decades of vitality.
 Avoiding the health cliff is not about fear — it is about freedom and the joy of living well at every age.

+General information: Information in this article is for educational purposes only and is not intended to diagnose, treat, cure or prevent any disease.
 Always read the label and use only as directed.
 Supplements should not replace a balanced diet or healthy lifestyle.
-Consult your healthcare practitioner if symptoms persist.
+If you are pregnant, breastfeeding, taking medication or have a medical condition, consult your healthcare practitioner before use.
+If symptoms persist, seek professional advice.